 Circus Lane

 Edinburgh truly blew me away, I absolutely LOVED it!
-It’s such a walkable city filled to the brim with charm and new places to discover around each corner.
+It’s such a walkable city center filled to the brim with charm and new places to discover around each corner.
 The architecture in Edinburgh is beautiful and the city’s medieval past seems very much alive in its buildings.
 Crooked cobblestone streets and Georgian architecture intertwine perfectly with modern construction and make it an awesome place to explore.
 In fact, Old Town Edinburgh is a UNESCO World Heritage Site.

 Edinburgh is a perfect city to explore on foot because nooks, small alleyways and steep cobblestone staircases lie around every corner.
 I love waking up early, grabbing coffee and setting off to explore.